Left unprocessed, repressed anger will wreak havoc on your happiness, your relationships, and your overall life.

 “But I’m not an angry person.
 I never get angry!”, say most people everywhere.

-Out of all of the emotions that we have access to, anger is most often the one that is the least encouraged in our daily lives.
+Anger is one of the least encouraged emotions in our daily lives.
 If there was a dinner party for all of your various emotions and society was hosting the gathering, anger would be invited last (if invited at all).

 By facing, feeling, and healing your repressed anger, you can move from tension, stress, and anxiety, into ease, lightness, and emotional freedom.